accordproject/techdocs/docs/accordproject.md

 It also provides the ability to specify the document structure (e.g., headings, lists), to highlight certain terms (e.g., in bold or italics), to indicate text which is optional in the agreement, and more.

-_More information about CiceroMark can be found in the [Markup Guide](markup-cicero) Section of this documentation._
+_More information about the Accord Project markup can be found in the [CiceroMark](markup-cicero) Section of this documentation._

 ## Template Model